 Trifoia is developing a new parenting program for parents in a same-gender relationship.
 Most online parenting courses are geared toward parents in different-gender relationships.
 Naturalistic video vignettes highlight this eLearning program and help Parenting Pride better reflect and meet the reality of today’s diverse parents.

 Project ReACT: Neutralizing the Effects of Implicit Bias on Racial Disproportionality in School Discipline

 This NIH-funded project seeks to reduce racial and ethnic disproportionality in school discipline and special education referrals.
 Trifoia scripted, filmed, and edited a series of realistic videos showing student behaviors and appropriate teacher responses.

 The STELLAR Project - Strategies for Technology Enhanced Learning and Literacy through Art

 In conjunction with the University of Oregon, Trifoia is providing an array of media production services to train and motivate teachers in the use of Visual Thinking Strategies.
-These evidenced-based strategies teach the visual arts in ways that also positively impact student learning and literacy.
+These evidence-based teaching strategies support critical thinking, visual literacy, communication, collaboration, and writing skills.

 Non-Lead Hunting Education

 The Oregon Zoo is a strong advocate for the use of non-lead ammunition by hunters.
 The Zoo has engaged Trifoia to create two online training courses to educate both new and existing licensed hunters.
 Trifoia is providing instructional design, media production, and software development services.
 To motivate hunters to take the optional courses, Trifoia is building an automated system to enable raffle entries and coupon distribution.